 See My Calendar below for Upcoming Performances!

 "Denise Valentine doesn’t so much tell the remarkable story of Henry “Box” Brown, an escaped slave and abolitionist who mailed himself to freedom in 1849, as she sings, chants, and stomps it."

 ~Kevin Mahnken, HUMANITIES, The magazine of the National Endowment for the Humanities.

 Upcoming Storytelling Performances, Workshops, Tours

-Sign up to hear from us about sales and gaming events.
+Sign up to hear from us about storytelling and historical performance.